 CONTENTS

-ILACIA PARK 1

-Project Understanding 1

-SWCA's Qualifications 2

-Prior Experience 3
+SWCA's Qualifications Prior Experience ;

-White Pine County Parks Historic Architecture Survey, nevada
+White Pine County Parks Historic Architecture Survey, nevada 3

-Sandy Run Road Upgrade, West Virginia 3
+Sandy Run Road Upgrade, West Virginia Historic Context Development for the Vernal Field Office of the Bureau of Land Management and the 3

+Historic Context Development for the Vernal Field Office of the Bureau of Land Management and the

-Historic Context Development for the Vernal Field Office of the Bureau of Land Management and the Utah State Historic PReservation office 3
+Historic Context Development for the Vernal Field Office of the Bureau of Land Management and the

+🤇

 National Register Nomination of the Downtown Houston Post Office, Processing, and Distribution Center 3

 References 4

 Scope 4

-Task 1: Completion of the National Register Application FOrm 4
+Task 1: Completion of the National Register Application FOrm

 Task 2: Consultation 5

 Schedule 5

 Cost 5

-PPENDIX A: RESUMES A
+APPENDIX A: RESUMES

-PPENDIX B: SWCA-FINANCIAL STABILITY LETTER B
+APPENDIX B: SWCA-FINANCIAL STABILITY LETTER

 NATIONAL REGISTER OF HISTORIC PLACES DESIGNATION APPLICATION FOR LILACIA PARK PROJECT UNDERSTANDING Lilacia Park has been an important cultural resource to the community of Lombard for generations.
 The park was constructed on land given to the Village of Lombard by Colonel William Plum and his wife, Helen.
 After the land was bequeathed to the village in 1927, the famous naturalist landscape architect Jens Jensen designed a park that featured his prairie style approach and his commitment to the humanizing power of nature, both of which can be seen in Lilacia Park today.
 Currently, the park contains 1,200 lilac hybrids in 275 varieties.
 The Village of Lombard (the Village) is seeking a historical consultant to prepare a National Register of Historic Places (NRHP) nomination for Lilacia Park.
 The Illinois Department of Natural Resources State Historic Preservation Office (SHPO) has already determined that the park is eligible under Criterion A, Entertainment/Recreation.
 The Village is seeking a consultant to determine whether the park is eligible under Criterion C, Landscape Architecture.
 "Every Plant has fitness and must be placed in its proper surroundings so as to bring out its full beauty.
 Therein lies the art of landscaping." -Jen Jensen Specifically, the Village is seeking a qualified consultant to complete the necessary background research, nomination forms, and consultation required to submit the NRHP nomination documentation to the SHPO and the Illinois Historic Sites Advisory Council (IHSAC), as well as working with both agencies to gain approval of the nomination.
-The following proposal provides a scope of work for assembling the nomination documentation and associated consultation, SWCA Environmental Consultants' (SWCA's) qualifications, prior experience, and references, and a project budget and proposed timeline.
+SWCA will use collected information to support the Illinois SHPO determination that Lilacia Park is eligible under Criterion A as well as determine whether the park is eligible under Criterion C. The following proposal provides a scope of work for assembling the nomination documentation and associated consultation, SWCA Environmental Consultants' (SWCA's) qualifications, prior experience, and references, and a project budget and proposed timeline.